Code-the-Dream-School/node-express-guidebook/RMORqanda/Lesson12Week13.md

 ---

+18. What does the unique: true property do in a Mongoose schema? **ANSWER: B**

+    A. Ensures that a field cannot be null

+    **B. Enforces that the field's value is unique in the collection**

+    C. Automatically indexes the field

+    D. Encrypts the field's value

+---

+19. What is the purpose of indexing in MongoDB? **ANSWER: A**

+    **A. To improve query performance by reducing search time**

+    B. To duplicate data across multiple collections

+    C. To enforce unique constraints on fields

+    D. To back up the database automatically

+---

-18. Describe your project's functionality, purpose, features, and technology used as if it was already complete.
+20. Describe your project's functionality, purpose, features, and technology used as if it was already complete.
 (Written response and speak this question aloud as if interviewing)

     **Answers will vary**